synesthesia/azurescripts/README.md

-# Example scripts for working with Microsoft Graph and Azure AD (aka Entra ID)
+# Example scripts for working with Microsoft Graph and Azure AD

+THis repository is primarily for my own learning and should not be considered to be supported in any way.

 ## Microsoft 365 Account needed